s1gmas1x/kitchen-ratio/docs/recipes/tortillas.md

 ### 3. Roll
 - Preheat a cast iron skillet over medium-high heat.
 - Lightly flour the counter and rolling pin.
-- Flatten each dough ball by hand after rolling in flour, then roll as thin as possible, rotating and flipping to maintain roundness.
+- Flatten each dough ball by hand after dusting with flour, then roll as thin as possible, rotating and flipping to maintain roundness.
 - Keep tortillas from sticking by lightly flouring as needed.
 Stack carefully without sticking.

 ### 4. Cook